A Brief Guide to Common Knee Injuries

 Another trigger can, quite simply, be general overuse of the knee, and is when the outside can be pained when the IT band becomes irritated.
 That band is fibrous tissue extending along the leg’s outside, between the hip and the shin’s lateral side.
 If you fail to properly handle ITBS, one result could be meniscus tears, for which surgery might later be necessary.

 For rehabilitation from IT band syndrome, you can turn to the previously mentioned R.I.C.E. procedure.
 Exercises that could help rectify this injury include post-exercise stretches through which the hip flexors and glutes are engaged.
-Typically, you can also significantly help recovery by stretching out the IT band through use of a foam roller.
+Typically, you can also significantly help recovery by stretching out the IT band through the use of a foam roller.

-Excessive jumping – like with basketball, volleyball and similar sports – can produce unsurprisingly-named jumper's knee.
-This injury can especially easily arise if particular muscles have not been strengthened sufficiently to prevent it happening.
+Excessive jumping – like with basketball, volleyball and similar sports – can produce unsurprisingly-named jumper’s knee.
+This injury can especially easily arise if particular muscles have not been strengthened sufficiently to prevent it from happening.

-However, at least to begin with, you might experience only what is known as the first grade of jumper's knee.
+However, at least, to begin with, you might experience only what is known as the first grade of jumper’s knee.
 With this grade, you would feel pain only in the immediate aftermath of training or working out.
-Still, jumper's knee can worsen and, potentially, eventually reach the fourth grade, where pain would be felt during everyday activities.
+Still, jumper’s knee can worsen and, potentially, eventually reach the fourth grade, where pain would be felt during everyday activities.